A generalization of the concept of distance based on the simplex inequality

 and hence

 which completes the proof. \end{proof}

 \begin{remark} An $n$-distance $d\colon (\R^k)^n\to\R_+$ is said to be \emph{homogeneous of degree $q\geq 0$} if, for any $t>0$, we have

 This means that under any dilation $x\mapsto tx$, the $n$-distance $d$ is magnified by the factor $t^q$.
-Since a distance on $\R^k$ usually represents a linear dimension, we expect any $n$-distance on $\R^k$ to be homogeneous of degree 1.
-This is the case for the $n$-distance defined in Proposition~\ref{prop:radius}.
-Surprisingly enough, the $n$-distance defined in Proposition~\ref{prop:dir} is homogeneous of degree $0$, that is invariant under any dilation.
+Since a distance on $\R^k$ usually represents a linear dimension, we could expect any $n$-distance on $\R^k$ to be homogeneous of degree 1.
+This is for instance the case for the $n$-distance defined in Proposition~\ref{prop:radius}.
+Surprisingly enough, the $n$-distances defined in Examples~\ref{ex:dra}, \ref{ex:car}, and Proposition~\ref{prop:dir} are homogeneous of degree $0$, that is, invariant under any dilation.
 Also, the $n$-distance defined in Proposition~\ref{prop:area} is homogeneous of degree $2$. \end{remark}